2013 Infiniti FX Review

-The Infiniti FX is a good choice if you’re looking for a fast SUV with athletic handling, but may not be ideal if your priorities are carrying cargo and passengers.
+Test drivers say the 2013 Infiniti FX is a good choice if you’re looking for a fast SUV with athletic handling, but it may not be ideal if your priorities are carrying cargo and passengers.

-The Infiniti FX is one of the best performing upscale midsize SUVs available, according to test drivers.
+The FX is one of the best performing upscale midsize SUVs available, according to test drivers.
 They love the power available from its standard V6 and optional V8 engines, and say its transmission has a smooth and refined power delivery.
-At up to 17/24 mpg city/highway, the FX’s fuel economy is average for the class, though all-wheel drive and V8 models aren’t quite as good.
-Auto reviewers also say the FX has handling that is among the best in the class.
+At up to 17/24 mpg city/highway, the Infiniti FX’s fuel economy is average for the class, though all-wheel drive and V8 models aren’t quite as good.
+Automotive journalists also say the 2013 FX has handling that is among the best in the class.
 However, some also say that its athletic suspension gives the FX a stiff ride over harsh roads.

-Reviewers say the FX’s cabin is well designed and uses premium materials throughout.
-Critics praise the comfortable, supportive front seats, saying they’re in line with the FX’s sporting intentions and the cabin’s premium feel.
+Auto writers say the Infiniti FX’s cabin is well designed and uses premium materials throughout.
+Reviewers praise the comfortable, supportive front seats, saying they’re in line with the FX’s sporting intentions and the cabin’s premium feel.
 However, the FX falls short of many rivals when it comes to rear-passenger and cargo space, in part due to its sloping roofline.
 The FX offers a fair amount of standard features, including an 11-speaker Bose stereo, power sunroof, leather seats, Bluetooth and a USB port.
 Navigation and a multi-view backup camera are optional.

 - "If you enjoy combining striking style and serious performance with a modicum of utility, the FX Infiniti delivers on that promise, and does so at a price well below its German competition." -- Kelley Blue Book